netsec/phoenix/README.md

 ![Setup_MISP2](./install/screencaps/misp2.png)

+##### Visit <your misp url>/servers/serverSettings/MISP and change the `MISP.baseurl` to the correct baseurl for your instance.
+This will make the links resolve to the correct URL in MISP

 ##### Click on `Admin` in the top right corner.
 The API key will need to be copied from here and added to `/opt/phoenix/conf/reporting.conf` under the `[z_misp]` heading.

 ![Setup_MISP3](./install/screencaps/misp3.png)